teresaroserain/swedish-skills-nlp/README.md

-# swedish-skills-nlp
+# Language Models for Skill Extraction in Swedish JobAds

+This repository contains code, prompts, and the annotated data for the paper:

-Fine-tuned Language Models for Skill Extraction in the Swedish Job Advertisements
+Language Models for Skill Extraction in Swedish Job Advertisements (under submission)

+Authors: anonymous for peer review.

+If you use the code, the annotated data, or prompts from our study, please include the following reference (under submission)